-She taught me about groomers, about paying attention to what she was saying when
+She taught me about groomers, about paying attention to what she was saying

+return visit.
 I turned around, whatever happened had obviously hurt her in some

 way and was not to be repeated.
 We discovered “express grooms “ -55 minutes in

 full view – I wish they had these in NYC.

-When I took the pet care technician teacher position at a vocational school one of the
+When I took the pet care technician teacher position at a vocational school one of

-and quell the rigors of working in an office building banning
+assisted therapy and quell the rigors of working in an office building banning

 dogs.
 For six years in a row Daisy was a registered therapy dog.
 She passed with

 flying colors two Pet Partners evaluations and her third with New York Therapy

 over checking in and responding to visual cues.
 She was sharper than ever.

 We were a team.
 Daisy and I taught students how to walk a dog, how to observe

 behavior and what it meant, how dogs play, how to put on a leash and halter,

 how to press the gum to check capillary refill time, how to tent skin to check for

 dehydration, parts of a dog’s anatomy, what a dog’s vocalization mean, how dogs